 Post-Script Jan 15, 2018

-My friend Brian Crowley, who is also sceptical about Muskrat Falls but knows a vast amount about the constitution, has admonished me to my unconstitutionality claims presented in this testimony.
+My friend Brian Crowley, managing director of the Macdonald-Laurier Institute, who is also sceptical about Muskrat Falls but knows a vast amount about the constitution and who has been adviser to two provincial governments in Canada on constitutional matters, has admonished me to my unconstitutionality claims presented in this testimony.

 “My view is that our constitutional scheme is predicated on the notion that provinces are responsible for matters of a purely local or private nature.
 As soon as they spill over provincial or national boundaries, in my view they become by their nature federal.
 That is why provinces regulate railways entirely within their boundaries, but Ottawa regulates railways that cross provincial boundaries, for example.
 Thus as soon as you talk about something crossing provincial boundaries, even if it would be provincial jurisdiction within any individual province, Ottawa acquires competence once the boundaries are crossed…So, Muskrat Falls may be a terrible idea (I certainly think it is!).
 But I think we have to make the case against it on its merits rather than saying that Ottawa had no power to act in the first place.
 I don’t think that argument is correct.”